vikasrs4u/Chat-On/README.md

 1) Easy sign-up process powered by Firebase Authentication.

+2) Beautiful onboard screen which gives information about the app.

-2) The user can upload the photo during signup, which will be reflected in the chat.
+3) The user can upload the photo during signup, which will be reflected in the chat.

-3) The user can change the profile photo at the later point in time.
+4) The user can change the profile photo at the later point in time.

-4) The app lets you Login with your email and password.
+5) The app lets you Login with your email and password.

-5) All the logged in user gets the message in real-time.
+6) All the logged in user gets the message in real-time.

-6) When a user sends a message every person in the group is sent a Push Notification.
+7) When a user sends a message every person in the group is sent a Push Notification.

-7) Apple Push notifications are powered by Firebase Cloud Functions.
+8) Apple Push notifications are powered by Firebase Cloud Functions.

-8) Even when a new member is added to the group all the other members receive push notification regarding the same.
+9) Even when a new member is added to the group all the other members receive push notification regarding the same.

-9) Rich customized notification with the image of the sender is shown.
+10) Rich customized notification with the image of the sender is shown.

-10) Clean and beautiful UI screens.
+11) Clean and beautiful UI screens.

-11) The app works in both portrait and landscape mode.
+12) The app works in both portrait and landscape mode.

-12) App work across all iPhones starting from iPhone SE to iPhone XS Max and in all orientations.
+13) App work across all iPhones starting from iPhone SE to iPhone XS Max and in all orientations.

 ## License